weijiexi/UI-UX-Design/UIUXDesign/UI-UX-AI/UXDesignForAIProducts/ Assignment.md/readme.md

 <details>
   <summary>1.
 Propose a Design Concept for an AI-Powered Interactive Product</summary>

-This assignment is mandatory and will therefore be evaluated as part of your final grade.
-This assignment must be completed individually.

 ### Instructions:
 - Identify a specific human need or gap and imagine an AI product that can address it.
 - Describe what the product would look like if it were designed to completely replace human effort, and explain why this design might be rejected or fail.